Financial-Times/draft-content-api/README.md

 ## Introduction

-_What is this service and what is it for?
-What other services does it depend on_

 Draft content API is a microservice that provides access to draft content stored in PAC.
 At the moment the service is a simple proxy to UPP Content API.